FIVE MOST SURPRISING FINDS

 Wall Street Journal / Podcast Movement, 2023–2024

 Spotify, Apple, iHeartMedia, and other platforms have invested billions in podcast content and infrastructure.
-The percentage of that investment directed to Black creators is not proportional to Black audience share, Black listener engagement, or Black content’s demonstrated commercial performance (Podcast Movement, 2023).
+The percentage directed to Black creators is not proportional to Black audience share, Black listener engagement, or Black content’s demonstrated commercial performance (Podcast Movement, 2023).

 “The goal was never a seat at someone else’s table.
 The goal was to build your own table, set your own menu, and invite your own guests.”